HamzaTaha69/AirStrikers-X/README.md

 ## Controls

 The controls are:
-{

 Space key to jump (or boost upwards).

-}

 ## How to open

-You just need to click the exe file.
+You need to extract the zip file COMPLETELY.

+Then you click the exe file.